How Rack::Timeout Keeps Your App Alive

 How Does This Keep My App Alive if it Kills Things?

-Your Ruby app and Puma process will stay alive, but the stuck thread will get killed.
+Your Ruby app and Puma process will remain alive, but the stuck process will be terminated.

-Puma will see that this thread died and will boot up a new one.
+Puma will notice that this process has terminated and will boot up a new one.

 When is Rack::Timeout Unsafe?

-A Ruby thread could be in the middle of creating database records when it is killed, which would mean things are left in a broken state.
+A Ruby thread could be in the middle of creating database records when it is killed, which would result in things being left in a broken state.

 Where Does Rack::Timeout Run in My App?

-Rack::Timeout runs in Rack, an interface between web servers like Puma Ruby applications.
-Puma picks up a request, hands it off to a thread, which passes it through Rack before it finally hits your applicaiton code.
+Rack::Timeout runs in Rack, an interface between web servers, like Puma, and Rails applications.
+Puma receives a request, hands it off to a thread, which passes it through Rack before it reaches your application code.

 When Rack handles the request, it monitors the request duration and kills the process if the request takes too long.

-Rack::Timeout keeps your application alive by killing hanging threads and allowing Puma to boot up a new thread to handle the next request.
+Rack::Timeout keeps your application alive by killing hanging processes and allowing Puma to boot up a new process to handle the next request.

 graph TD